SheikhAminul/attached-windows/README.md

 AttachedWindows.initialize(configuration)
 ```

-Terminates the AttachedWindows instance and close attached windows.
-You can specify the options `closeWindows` and `closePrimary` to control if all windows or just the primary window should be closed.
+Terminates the AttachedWindows instance and close attached windows:
 ```javascript
 AttachedWindows.terminate({ closeWindows: true, closePrimary: false })
 ```
+You can specify the options `closeWindows` and `closePrimary` to control if all windows or just the primary window should be closed.

 ## Documentation